Accreditation Frequently Asked Questions

 If we receive your application after your accreditation has lapsed, you will receive new dates of accreditation once your practice has completed the process again.

-Proposed amendments to the Accreditation Agreement (MSA/BAA) may be submitted for consideration by paying a non-refundable $300 administrative fee (payment form) and emailing a “redlined” version - to Therese Cooper, Director of Accreditation, at tcooper@aium.org.
+Proposed amendments to the Accreditation Agreement MSA/BAA may be submitted for consideration by paying a non-refundable $300 administrative review fee and emailing your “redlined” version to accreditation@aium.orgPlease note the BAA cannot be outright replaced with the practice/health system’s BAA.

-The BAA cannot be outright replaced with the covered entity’s BAA.
-Review of your Accreditation application cannot begin without a completed "Accreditation Agreement (MSA/BAA)."
+Review of your Accreditation application cannot begin without a completed "Accreditation Agreement MSA/BAA” on file.

-It takes approximately 4-6 weeks from the day your application is considered "complete" until you receive the results of your application and case studies (also called survey results).
+It takes approximately 4-6 weeks from the day your application is considered "complete" until you receive the results of your application and case studies.
 The practice has 30 days to respond to all comments and findings.
-The sooner the practice responds, the sooner the decision is rendered.
+The sooner the practice responds, the sooner a decision is rendered.

-If you haven't received an email within the time frame stated above, please e-mail accreditation@aium.org
+If you haven't received an email within the time frame stated above, please email accreditation@aium.org for a status update.

-The accreditation fee may be paid online by checks, money orders, Visa, MasterCard, Amex, or Discover.
+The accreditation fee may be paid by check, money order, or credit card (VISA, MC, AMEX, DISC).

 The RMSK is an individual certification offered through the American Registry of Diagnostic Medical Sonographers (ARDMS) for musculoskeletal ultrasound.